cypherbits/cypherbits/README.md

 ### Hi there 👋

-I'm a privacy software developer.
-If you like what I do please donate:
+I'm a privacy software engineer.

+<!--

 - Monero address: 4BCveGZaPM7FejGkhFyHgtjVXZw52RrYxKs7znZdmnWLfB3xDKAW6SkYZPpNhqBvJA8crE8Tug8y7hx8U9KAmq83PwLtVLe

-<!--
 **cypherbits/cypherbits** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: